QLe13/CatPaws/docs/index.md

 7. Are teachers able to enroll students in their classes?
 Where would that happen?
 8. Are there any other requirements that will need to be edited?

-# Issues
+# Issues We Encountered

+1. Firebase install sometimes returns authorization issues.
+This seems to be a MacOS issue.
+Running `sudo install` for the package helps.
+2. There seems to be conversion issues from typescript to React.
+This is either a Firebase or MacOS issue.
+Trevor Roddy knows the fix.
-1. Cannot do drop downs for our documentation.
-It is some issue where either Github Pages or Cayman Jekyll theme doesn't translate the html formatting well.
+3. Couldn't do drop downs to hide large text blocks in our documentation.
+Seems to be an issue where either Github Pages or Cayman Jekyll theme doesn't translate the html formatting well.